 2. “It’s Just a Phase”–while experimentation with drugs and alcohol may not ultimately lead to addiction, it can lead to other problematic behaviors, such as drunk driving and sexual assault.
 Instead of having the mindset that experimentation is a “rite of passage,” be clear on all the dangers drugs and alcohol pose for your children.

 3. Talking to Your Child While They Are Under the Influence—if you catch your child in the act of using drugs and alcohol, or if they are clearly under the influence, the normal reaction would be to lecture, scream, and punish your child.
-While you children need to understand there are consequences for their behavior, it is better to seriously talk to your children once the effects wear off.
+While your children need to understand there are consequences for their behavior, it is better to seriously talk to your children once the effects wear off.

 4. Blaming—shouldering the blame or blaming your spouse for your child’s problems will only make matters worse.
 It is important to see the big picture, and realize that you need a unified front to tackle this issue.
 If your child is in drug and alcohol rehab, you can help make things right by attending therapy sessions.

 5. Enabling—covering up and hiding your child’s drug use issues will have serious, long-term repercussions.
 If your child is facing consequences for their behavior while using drugs and alcohol, it is important to tell them you will love and support them, but they will have to understand and accept the consequences of their actions.
 If you are enabling your child, know that you could potentially have a hand in their death.
 Enabling is not a laughing matter.
 It really is a life-and-death situation.
 If you love your child, you will do what is best for the health and well being, as opposed to being a people-pleaser.
-If you are ready to take the first step and help your adolescent or teen become sober, contact the Palm Beach Institute today.

 6. Setting Bad Examples—if you don’t think your teenager notices when you are drunk or high, think again.
 One of the best ways to steer kids away from drugs and alcohol is to set examples and display sober behavior.

 7. Being Judgmental—while laying down the law is part of being a parent, being too firm or strict can cut off lines of communication.
-If you want your child to come to you for help, you need to show concern and empathy, and be careful about not jumping to conclusions.
+If you want your child to come to you for help, you need to show concern and empathy and be careful about not jumping to conclusions.

 8. Not Having Leverage—treatment is voluntary and your child may refuse to go.
 Instead of throwing up your hands and caving into your child’s refusal, have consequences on the table if they refuse to go.
 Some examples may include removal from extracurricular activities, loss of privileges and even placement outside the home.